logicahealth/eHMP/adk/product/production/documentation/adk/using-adk.md

 ## Messaging ##

-> **ADK.Messaging** allows for global-scope eventing to facilitate a variety of functionality, such as applet to applet commmunication and global date range eventing.
+> **ADK.Messaging** allows for global-scope eventing to facilitate a variety of functionality, such as applet to applet communication and global date range eventing.

 #### ADK.**Messaging** ####
 - The global Backbone.Radio channel [Backbone.Radio docs][BackboneRadio]